kanikakasharma/learning-library/developer-library/converged-db-for-developers/ords-as-microservice/ords-as-microservice.md

 - Modify JEE code to replace data from database by ORDS end-point

 ### Prerequisites

-This lab assumes you have completed the following labs:
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
-- Lab 1: Generate SSH Key - Cloud Shell
+    - Lab: Generate SSH Keys
-- Lab 2: Setup Compute Instance
+    - Lab: Setup Compute Instance
-- Lab 3: Start Services
+    - Lab: Start Services
-- Lab 4: eSHOP Application
+    - Lab: eSHOP Application

 ### About Oracle REST Data Services (ORDS)